sjbennett123/polarlarp/content/current_writeups/_index.md

 Scott is finishing up the website updates and starting to fill in details from his notes.

-- add to national monster manual.  https://github.com/filamentgroup/tablesaw
+- Defend against NON array data in national monster cards and role cards.
+- ADD A CONDITION FOR LAYOUT BIENG NIL for MISC Logic
 - add link from rumor to module
-- add link to module from magic items
 - change "day" to schedule in config.
 Rename all variables to schedule rather than day.
 Update overview page to not display headings with no values.
 - configure csv output for magic items.
 - add calendar output for event page.
-- add facebook link to event page.
 - hide on role card if not populated.  **Body:** **Weapons:** **Killing Blow:** no
 - Background add buttons for PDF single pages / spreads / lulu cover/ affinity source file
 - add filter for needs reviewed to require a synopsis before populating down there.